hashgraph/guardian/README.md

    IPFS_STORAGE_KEY="..."
    IPFS_STORAGE_PROOF="..."
    ```

+> **_NOTE:_**  When Windows OS is used for creating the IPFS values, please use bash shell to prevent issues with base64 encoding.

 To obtain the values for these variables please follow the steps below:
 - Create an account on https://web3.storage, please specify the email you have access to as the account authentication is based on the email validation.
 Make sure to follow through the registration process to the end, choose an appropriate billing plan for your needs (e.g. 'starter') and enter your payment details.